Linaro/website/_posts/current/blog/2021-08-18-automotive-hyperscalers-testing-on-arm-and-more-introducing-linaro-virtual-connect-fall-2021.md

 **Make sure to register to start building your schedule!**

 Registration was open and it is free to attend.
 Two weeks before Linaro Connect, the event platform opened to all registered attendees.

+All resources relating to this Linaro Connect event can be accessed [here](https://connect.linaro.org/resources/lvc21f/).